Gov. Doug Ducey announces Jon Kyl as McCain's replacement in U.S. Senate

 This appointment comes at a critical time, as the U.S. Senate begins the nomination process for Brett Kavanaugh, Martha McSally and Kyrsten Sinema face off for Arizona's other U.S. Senate, and Gov. Ducey himself is up for re-election.

+The appointee named by Ducey could serve in the Senate until the 2020 election, but Kyl said he was only committing to serving in the role through the current session of Congress.

-The appointee will serve in the Senate until th 2020 election.
-Then the seat will be up for election again in 2022, the year McCain's term would have ended.
+The seat will be up for election again in 2022, the year McCain's term would have ended.

 McCain served more than 30 years in the U.S. Senate prior to his death.